spatialos/gdk-for-unity/docs/content/glossary.md

 ### SpatialOS world

-Also known as "the world" and "the game world".

 The world is a central concept in SpatialOS.
 It’s the canonical source of truth about your game.
-All the world's data is stored within [entities](#entity) - specifically, within their [components](#component).
+All the world's data is stored within [SpatialOS entities](#spatialos-entity) - specifically, within their [SpatialOS components](#spatialos-component).

 SpatialOS manages the world, keeping track of all the entities and what state they’re in.